-From Dyalog APL Version 11 onwards, there are two separate versions of programs for 32-bit and 64-bit machine architectures.
+From Dyalog APL Version 11.0 onwards, there are two separate versions of programs for 32-bit and 64-bit machine architectures (in general, the 32-bit versions will also run on 64-bit machines running 64-bit operating systems).
+There is complete interoperability between 32- and 64-bit interpreters.